If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

-On the other side, although Anthurium Dorayaki likes to be slightly rootbound, it does not prefer excessive rootbound.
+On the other side, although Anthurium Dorayaki likes to be slightly rootbound, it does not prefer to be excessively rootbound.

 It implies that a small size pot is not feasible for them.

-Thus, I recommend using a 6-8 inches pot for a medium-size plant.
+Thus, I recommend using a 6-8 inches pot for a medium-sized plant.

 Otherwise, you can use any pot size about 2 inches larger in diameter than the size of the rootball.

 Anthurium Dorayaki is a medium-sized plant that does not require repotting regularly.

 However, if it is root-bound, it is time to repot.
 Also, when roots emerge from the holes at the bottom of the pot, it is time to repot.

 A few telltale signs accompany these issues.
 They include yellowing, wilting, drooping of leaves, and stunted growth.

 When repotting, ensure to get a pot one pot size bigger than the previous one.

 Besides, as repotting involves new plant adaptations, you must do it at the right time.